 - xxx.
-Several different explanations provided for an injury - xxxi.
-Unexplained delay in seeking treatment - xxxii.
-The parents/carers are uninterested or undisturbed by an accident or injury - xxxiii.
-Parents are absent without good reason when their child is presented for treatment - xxxiv.
-Repeated presentation of minor injuries (which may represent a "cry for help" and if ignored could lead to a more serious injury) - xxxv.
-Family use of different doctors and A&E departments - xxxvi.
+An explanation which is inconsistent with an injury - xxxi.
+Several different explanations provided for an injury - xxxii.
+Unexplained delay in seeking treatment - xxxiii.
+The parents/carers are uninterested or undisturbed by an accident or injury - xxxiv.
+Parents are absent without good reason when their child is presented for treatment - xxxv.
+Repeated presentation of minor injuries (which may represent a "cry for help" and if ignored could lead to a more serious injury) - xxxvi.
+Family use of different doctors and A&E departments - xxxvii.
 Reluctance to give information or mention previous injuries